-The ANZLF Policy Group, co-chaired by Pip Marlow and Greg Lowe, meets every six to eight weeks to review progress on the policy agenda, discuss strategy and update on the Sector Group work programmes.
+The ANZLF Policy Group, co-chaired by John Paitaridis and Greg Lowe, meets every six to eight weeks to review progress on the policy agenda, discuss strategy and update on the Sector Group work programmes.
 The Policy Group is supported by the Australia and New Zealand Directors, who provide policy support and carry out the ANZLF strategy as directed by the Policy Group.

 Currently, the ANZLF Policy Group is comprised of the Sector Group Co-Chairs and partners of ANZLF.

-Greg has been CEO of the Beca Group since April 2012, responsible for business operations and delivery of strategic objectives group-wide.
+Greg became the Strategic Growth Advisor in October 2023 where his focus is on making an impact on emerging strategic growth initiatives that will enhance future business.
+Prior to this he was the CEO of the Beca Group since April 2012, responsible for business operations and delivery of strategic objectives group-wide.
 Joining Beca in 2004 as Wellington Regional Manager, he became Managing Director Australia in 2006 and was appointed to the Beca Group Board in 2010.

 Greg has wide experience in large project delivery and multi-disciplinary consultancy services and previously held senior management roles in asset management and information technology consultancies.
 His early career with the Royal New Zealand Navy culminated in senior roles covering operations, policy and major project delivery.